 How will ICP support students who want to stay on-campus during the closure of campus?

-- Whilst the UK remains on lock down, our students here in the UK can access their lectures online, all of the Virtual Learning Environment (Moodle), our Virtual Reception available for students in the morning and afternoon Monday - Friday, both our phone line and our emergency phone number remain open and the full Academic and Student Services Team are readily available and wanting to continue supporting our students.
+- Whilst the restrictions remain, our students here in the UK can access their lectures online, all of the Virtual Learning Environment (Moodle), our Virtual Reception available for students in the morning and afternoon Monday - Friday, both our phone line and our emergency phone number remain open and the full Academic and Student Services Team are readily available and wanting to continue supporting our students.

 How will ICP support students who stay off-campus during the closure of campus?